-- a. provide a written statement setting out their grounds of appeal to the Director of Safe Sport and Integrity within thirty (30) days of the date of receiving the decision - b. pay an administrative fee of five hundred dollars (\$500.00 CAD) dollars, which will be refunded if the appeal is upheld.
+a. provide a written statement setting out their grounds of appeal to the Sr. Director of Safe b. pay an administrative fee of five hundred dollars (\$500.00 CAD) dollars, which will be refunded if the appeal is upheld.
 The administrative fee shall be paid directly to sportsafety@tenniscanada.com